AdamLahmadi/Covid19-Forecasting/README.md

 This is an interactive website that tracks, models and predicts COVID-19 Cases.
 The website http://mycoviddashboard.pythonanywhere.com/ is updated daily.
+We are using the John Hopkins DataSet that can be found at: https://github.com/CSSEGISandData/COVID-19

 ## Requirements